Pants complex, TQFT and hyperbolic geometry: Producing non vanishing coefficients

 \item [(I)]The edge $e_0$ is a loop in $\Gamma$ and lies on an one-holed torus of $\Sigma$.
 The intersection of $\gamma$ with the one-holed torus component consists of either simple closed curves included in the one-holed torus, or arcs that start and end on the boundary component $\alpha_f$ of the one-holed torus.
 In the first case, we may decompose the curve into arcs $y_1,z_1,\ldots,y_p,z_p,$ where $y_i$ lies inside the pants delimited by $\alpha_{e_0},\alpha_{e_0}'$ and $\alpha_f,$ while $z_i$ lies in the annulus piece bounded by $\alpha_{e_0}$ and $\alpha_{e_0}'.$ In the second case we decompose the arc into arcs $y_0,z_1,y_1,\ldots y_{p-1},z_p,y_p$ similarly defined except $y_0$ and $y_p$ have an extremity on $\alpha_f.$

 \item[(II)] The edge $e_{0}$ connects two distinct vertices of $\Gamma$ corresponding to two distinct pants pieces of the decomposition system.
-The endpoints of $y$ an arc that lies on the annulus piece dual to $e_{0}$ are connected to two arcs $y', y'' \in B_{e_0} $ that lie on distinct pants pieces of the decomposition.
+The endpoints of an arc $y$ that lies on the annulus piece dual to $e_{0}$, are connected to two arcs $y', y'' \in B_{e_0} $ that lie on distinct pants pieces of the decomposition.
 In this case, we define $u_y$ to be the number of endpoints of $y,y''$ that are undercrossings of a come-back pattern of $\gamma$ and we define $o_y$ to be the number of endpoints of $y,y''$ that are overcrossings of a come-back pattern of $\gamma$.
-We also define $v_y=0$. \end{itemize} In the case where $e_0$ is not a $1$-edge loop, there is a concrete description of states of maximum degree.
-That can be defined using the following notion of complexity: \begin{definition} Assume that $e_0$ is not a one-edge loop.
+We also define $v_y:=0$. \end{itemize}

+In the case where $e_0$ is not an $1$-edge loop, there is a concise description of states of maximum degree, that can be defined using the following notion of complexity: \begin{definition} Assume that $e_0$ is not an 1-edge loop.
 Given $y\in B_{e_0}$ that lies on the annulus piece of the decomposition dual to $e_{0}$, define the complexity

 where $t_y$ is the swift number of $y$ (see Definition \ref{def:swift}), and $u_y$, $v_ y$ are as defined above. \end{definition}

 We will partition the set of points in $\gamma\cap \alpha_{e_0}\neq \emptyset$ into disjoint sets $T_1, T_2, \ldots, T_k$ such that, for $ 1\leq i\leq k-1$, \begin{itemize} \item [(i)] all the points $T_i$ have the same complexity $\tau_i$; and \item[(ii)] the points in $T_i$ have complexity strictly smaller that the points in $T_j$, for any $i<j\leq k-1$.
 That is $\tau_i<\tau_j$. \end{itemize}